-Prior to connecting to compressor and usage, thoroughly inspect each air tool for damage or flaws.
+Prior to connecting and using compressor, thoroughly inspect each air tool for damage.

-- Check entire tool assembly for any signs of damage or corrosion. - Check all assembly screws, bolts, nuts and fasteners and confirm that they are secure. - Confirm that all fittings, bits and hardware for integrity. - Confirm that tool settings are correct prior to connection and usage.
+- Check entire tool assembly for any signs of damage or corrosion. - Check all assembly screws, bolts, nuts and fasteners, confirm that they are secure. - Confirm that all fittings, bits and hardware are in good condition. - Confirm that tool settings are correct prior to connection and usage.